EpocDotFr/codecrafters-http-server-python/README.md

 Source code of my solution to the CodeCrafters' "[Build Your Own HTTP server](https://codecrafters.io/challenges/http-server)" challenge.

 I've put myself a personal challenge: do not use any third-party packages (only use built-in Python features).
+As Python has a built-in HTTP server, it would be too easy.
+I did not use it neither.